 Thanks for playing, Azrael!
 Didn't we all have fun?

-The Heroes Reborn title, though not the concept. was revived this summer for a 25th anniversary event.
+The Heroes Reborn title, though not the concept. was revived in 2021 for a 25th-anniversary event.

 X-Force, and their leader Cable, grew out of New Mutants, right at the very end of the '80s.
 And while the grim'n'gritty era was already underway, it's X-Force that ushered in the age of cyborgs, pouches, and gimmicky foil covers in earnest.